JakeSSRN/LLM-Wiki/README.md

 **Tokens Per Second (TPS, t/s)** - the speed at which the model outputs tokens.
 5 t/s is roughtly the lower limit for "live" feeling interactions like chat, slower than that, extended use gets tedious.
 Average reading speed is 8-12 t/s.
 Very large models or poorly optimized formats on weak hardware can drop speed to 0.5 t/s or less, and small, optimized models on strong hardware can reach 50+ t/s.

 **Prompt** - the text you send to the model for it to inference from.

+**Transformer** - type of neural network architecture that excels in language tasks.
+Most LLMs are currently based on transformer architecture.

+**GPT (Generative Pretrained Transformer) - type of transformer that is trained to predict next token(s) in a sentence.

 **SOTA (State of the Art)** - A tag indicating a novel concept or application.